MB3hel/GodotAUVSim/README.md

 - `simcb.gd`: Simulated control board implementation.
 Acts like an actual control board would.
 Used via the cboard layer just as a physical control board would be.
 - `simulation.gd`: Simulation manager / "entry level" script.
 Consider this the "entry point" of the simulator.
 Also handles UI.
 - `vehicle.gd`: Script attached to the robot object itself.
 Handles modeling of thruster forces

+## Releasing a New Version

+- Take previous release archives from releases page
+- Export a pck file with Godot
+- Replace the old pck files